aydos/gminzip/README.md

 	  -m, --min
 			Files to minify (ex: -m css,html,js) (default: css,htm,html,js,json,svg,xml) -z, --zip
-			Files to gzip (ex: -z jpg,js) (ex: -z all) (default: min option) -s, --size
+			Files to zip (gzip) (ex: -z all) (default: copy of min option) -s, --size
-			Min file size in bytes for gzip (default: 0)
+			Min file size in bytes for zip (default: 0)
+	  -x, --maxsize
+			Maximum file size in bytes for minify and zip
 	  -l, --list
 			List all file extensions and count files in inputs --delete
-	  		Delete the original file after gzip
+			Delete the original file after zip
 	  --silent
 			Do not display info, but show the errors
 	  --clean
 			Delete the ziped files (.gz, .br) before process

 	Inputs:
 	  Files or directories